open-webrtc-toolkit/owt-client-javascript/test/p2pInteractionTest/README.md

 1. the time interval to excute the above 'karma run' command should not be very long in that I define a short time of waiting.
 2. for the browsers that start by our script instead of the embeded launchers in karma, you have to manually close them.
 3. the simple server only broadcast all the lock messages to all the clients and resend last lock message every 500 seconds.
 The client take charge of the logic of testing.
+4. remember to close the proxy before testing.
+5. if you want to change the test platform(e.g. Firefox) or change the test source code, please change the configuration in karma file.
+6. after you change the test code, you should rerun the 'karma start' to refresh or it won't take effect.